A second gallery of photos from the 2013 C-USA Football Championship

 4A Region II Player of the Year as a quarterback for coach Cody White at Denison High...
 Earned all state honors from Rivals.com while leading Denison to the 4A Division II semifinals...
 Ranked by Dave Campbell's Texas Football as one of the top 20 athletes in Texas and a member of its Top 300...
 Threw for 3,766 yards and 40 TDs and ran for 2,500 yards and 39 touchdowns in his career...
 Earned all district and honorable mention all state honors as a wide receiver as a sophomore before moving to quarterback as a junior...
 Caught 29 passes for 546 yards and 11 touchdowns as a sophomore...
 Also played baseball and earned all district honors as an outfielder as a junior...
 Ran track as a senior...
 Academic All State selection.

 Full Name: Jordan Neel Taylor...
-Born: February 18, 1992 at Sherman, Texas...
-Parents: Randy and Karen Taylor (one brother ...
-Brother, Ryan, was an offensive lineman at UCLA...
-Kinesiology major.
+Born: Feb.
+18, 1992 at Sherman, Texas...
+Parents: Randy and Karen Taylor (one brother)...
+Brother, Ryan, was an offensive lineman at UCLA and is now the O-line coach at Tyler JC...
+Kinesiology major...
+Rice College: Hanszen.